pornin/TestSSLServer/README.md

    In the output report, include the full server certificate(s) in PEM format.

+ - `-t delay`

+   Set the timeout delay (in seconds).
+This timeout is applied when waiting for response bytes from the server, for the SSLv2 test connection, and for the SSLv3/TLS connections until an actual SSL-like answer was obtained (a ServerHello or an alert).
+If the timeout is reached for SSLv3/TLS, then the server is assumed to implement a non-SSL protocol, and processing stops.

+   By default, a 20-second delay is applied, so that connecting to a non-SSL server may not stall for more than 40 seconds.
+Use 0 to deactivate the timeout (read will block indefinitely).

  - `-prox name:port`

    Use the specified HTTP proxy to perform connections to the server.